sogeuni/contents/_abs/writingscripts.md

 **Checking for Broken Links**

-Using [[communications#^LYNXREF|lynx]] with the -traversal option, write a script that checks a Web site for broken links.
+Using [[communications-commands#^LYNXREF|lynx]] with the -traversal option, write a script that checks a Web site for broken links.

 **DIFFICULT**